-Micro and macro polymer fibres are resistant to most acid & alcaline environments.
+Micro and macro polymer fibres are resistant to most acid & alkaline environments.

-Regarding metallic fibres: experience and research conclude:
+Regarding metallic fibres: experience and research allows to conclude the following:

-- Steel fibres need only a concrete cover of 1-2 mm compared to 30-40 mm for normal rebar and mesh. - Corrosion of the fibres at the surface may cause discolorations but does not affect the mechanical properties of the steel fibre concrete reinforced structures. - Fibres in crack openings smaller than 0.25 mm do not corrode (Brite Euram). - · When no stains required, galvanized fibres can be applied.
+- Steel fibres need only a concrete cover of 1-2 mm compared to 30-40 mm for normal rebar and mesh. - Corrosion of the fibres at the surface may cause discolorations but does not affect the mechanical properties of the steel fibre concrete reinforced structures. - Fibres in crack openings smaller than 0.25 mm do not corrode (Brite Euram). - When no stains are required, galvanized fibres can be applied.